AJofEarth321/ThoughtWave-WIP/README.md

 ThoughtWave is a responsive ReactJS application for an exploratory youth meditation program.

-This is a responsive front end ReactJS application.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).